maxvicinelli/kafka-producer-consumer-ui/README.md

 # Kafka Producer Consumer UI

 I created this service and the two HTML files as part of hack week.
 The purpose of this service is to publish and consume kafka messages from a web-based UI.
-Currently, the service runs on port 8080, and consumes from `localhost:9092`.
+Currently, the service runs on localhost:8080, and consumes from `localhost:9092`.
+I might try to deploy it to the cloud.

 ## How to use the service